 A Brief History of Totem Pole Playhouse

-Founding Artistic Director Karl Genus ran the playhouse with his wife Muriel Benson from 1951 until 1953.
-Mr. Genus went on to become a pioneer in the television industry and was one of the founding members of the Directors Guild of America.
-The DGA is the union which represents directors working in film, television, commercials, documentaries, news, sports and new media today.
+Karl Genus founded the Playhouse with his wife Muriel Benson in 1951.
+Mr. Genus, a pioneer in the early days of “live” television, became one of the founding members of the Directors Guild of America.
+The DGA represents directors working in film, television, commercials, documentaries, news, sports and new media today.
 Mr. Genus served on the Board of Directors of the DGA for 27 years, many of those as Vice President, until his passing in 2003.

 In 1953, William H. (Bill) Putch, a graduate of Carnegie Mellon University, was hired as the new Artistic Director.
 “Putch” as he was affectionately known ran the playhouse for 30 years until his sudden death in November of 1983 at the age of 60.
 He directed over 300 productions, many starring his wife Emmy Award-winning actress, Jean Stapleton from the classic TV series, All in the Family.
-It was during this time that the playhouse came to national prominence.
+It was during his tenure that the Playhouse achieved national prominence.

 After Mr. Putch’s passing, his daughter, Pamela Putch, and then resident actors, Carl Schurr and Wil Love guided the Playhouse through the following summer season.